-Here you will see that our family trip to the rainforest was much more than a hunt for endangered species, as we were able to visit Turtle Island, go snorkelling on some amazing reefs and white-water rafting, as well as enjoying some much-needed relaxation time on a beautiful beach.
+Here you will see that our family trip to the rainforest was much more than a hunt for endangered species.
+We were able to visit Turtle Island, go snorkelling, and white-water rafting, as well as enjoying some much-needed beach time.

 10 top tips for a visit to the rainforest with kids:

 - Take plenty of quality mosquito repellent (with Deet).

 - Bring the correct clothes – long-sleeves, long trousers and long socks are all needed for a jungle walk

 - Pack travel games or puzzle books (for downtime) – Remember there are no screens!